aws-samples/aws-net-guides/Deployment/ASP.Net_Core_to_ElasticBeanstalk_from_VisualStudio/Readme.md

 1. Using the selected environment name the wizard will propose a URL for the deployed application in the *URL* field.
 You can accept this or enter your own.
 Click the **Check Availability** button to make sure the URL for your web application is not already in use, then click **Next**.

 1. On the *AWS Options* page, under *Amazon EC2 Launch Configuration*, the wizard will pre-set the *Container type* drop-down list to be the latest available but you can change this if you require.
-For this guide, stay with with the selected default (64bit Windows Server 2016 v2.0.2 running IIS 10.0 at time of writing).
+For this guide, stay with with the selected default.
+For projects using .NET 5, .NET Core 3.1, or .NET Core 2.1 the default container type will be 64bit Amazon Linux 2 running .NET Core.
+For projects using .NET Framework the default container type will be 64bit Windows Server 2019 running IIS 10.0.

+    > Note: project types using .NET 5, or .NET Core (2.1 or 3.1), may be deployed to either Windows Server or Linux instances.

-1. In the *Instance type* drop-down list, specify **t2.micro** as the Amazon EC2 instance type to use.
-This will minimize the cost associated with running the instance.
+1. In the *Instance type* drop-down list, you can use the default type selected by the wizard (currently **t3a.medium**) or choose another Amazon EC2 instance type to use.

 1. In the **Key pair** drop-down list, if you have one choose an existing Amazon EC2 instance key pair to use to sign in to the instances using remote desktop (RDP) that will be used to host your application (if needed).
     > Note: If you don't have a key pair already you can elect to have the wizard create one or to not use one (this guide will not require you to sign in to the instance(s).